Scott Lee Kimball: Kimball in prison

-Early in 2011, Kimball reportedly wrote a lengthy handwritten letter to his family describing in greater detail than he had previously the deaths of all four of his victims; his accounts were slightly different from those he had previously given.
+Early in 2011, Kimball reportedly wrote a lengthy handwritten letter to his family describing in greater detail the deaths of all four of his victims.
+His accounts were slightly different from those he had previously given.
 The FBI also received a copy.

 Kimball took responsibility for Emry's death, which he had previously attributed to someone else, saying he had shot her twice when she tried to escape.
-While he had earlier simply claimed to have merely made it possible for someone else to kill Marcum in another Utah canyon, and been present at her death, now he said he had prepared a fatal heroin "hot shot" for her.
-Kimball also again attributed Kaysi McLeod's death to drugs, saying she had taken a combination of alcohol, meth and Oxycodone and then overdosed in his presence near where her body was found.
+While he had earlier simply claimed to have merely made it possible for someone else to kill Marcum but had been present at her death, he now said he had prepared a fatal heroin "hot shot" for her.
+Kimball again attributed Kaysi McLeod's death to drugs, saying she had taken a combination of alcohol, meth and Oxycodone and then overdosed in his presence near where her body was found.
 He repeated his earlier confession to killing Terry Kimball.

 Coet, who discussed the content of the letter with the media, was encouraged by the letters, noting that although his cousin might not be telling the whole truth he had admitted to a greater role in the killings than previously. "[H]e so desperately needs mental health care", Coet told Westword.
 Coet believed Kimball had had some sort of religious awakening and was seeking redemption.

 In a 2021 interview with The Atavist, Kimball offered two more different explanations for the Marcum, McLeod and Emry killings.
 At first he said the three women were all blackmailing him or threatening to expose his criminal schemes to the FBI.
 Later he claimed the murders were done for a biker gang.
 His uncle, he said, was a child molester.
 None of those claims could be corroborated.

 That same year it was reported that Kimball had been moved out of the Colorado prison system.
 The state's Department of Corrections confirmed that he was transferred out of state but did not say where; Kimball's name no longer returns any results when searched on the department's website.
 A search of the Federal Bureau of Prisons website found that he had been moved to United States Penitentiary, Coleman, in central Florida.
 No reason has been given for the move.

+As of July 2023, he has been moved back to Colorado, at the United States Penitentiary, Florence High.